 On January 15, 2015 Arizona became the first US State to legally require high school students to pass the US Citizenship test on Civics before graduating.— The Associated Press

 A Long Illegal Ride that Led to Unprecedented Victory

 While dodging the Immigration authorities, the four Carl Hayden robotics club members rode with their two academic advisors from Phoenix to UC in Santa Barbara, 475 miles, for their competition.

 Transporting the undocumented people across a state line was another illegality, but one that authorities did not seem to catch along the way.
 During the film, the high school principal declares at at least half of her students are undocumented.
 It is a situation that needs attention.

 Memorizing scientific phrases without knowing their meaning and relying on high-cost gadgets without the understanding or skills to use them are steps to failure.
-In this film, MIT made such steps
+In this film, MIT students made such steps and failed.

 While none of the colleges or the Carl Hayden team could complete the entire underwater obstacle course, the high school youth were able to complete the most difficult task.This was siphoning out a liquid from an underwater container into a vessel of some sort and bringing it to the surface of the Olympic size pool in which the competition operated.
 This was magical, because the MIT team announced that the task was impossible.

 Moreover, the high school youth from Phoenix used some analog systems instead of digital, because of unaffordable high costs.
 The MIT robot, on the other hand, cost as much as an expensive automobile.
 The difference was under $800 compared with nearly $40K and the cheaper outfit ran well and won.